aleozlx/3cv-blog/content/posts/2018-06-30--how-to-undo-git/index.md

 Then it is possible that your mistake is also distributed to others.
 That's why a recommended remedy would be to make a new commit where you undo these changes, although the commit history keeps moving forward.
 You may look up `git revert`, which will create forward commits in order to revert a commit.

-## What if I committed something really stupid and I need to remove it from commit history?
+## How to retroactively remove a git-commit from commit history?

 This applies, for example, when you have committed sentitive data or some gigabytes of dataset into the repository.
 Here's how to delete them: